Antherkiv/billboard-cinema/README.md

-Microservices written in python intented to implement a cinema billboard ecosystem
+Microservices written in python intented to for cinema billboard ecosystem
 ---

-> It's not completed yet, the dependencies are not specified...
+It's not completed yet, the dependencies are not specified...